Types of Financial Aid

 On-Campus Employment

 On-campus employment is funded by UM-Dearborn, when not funded by Federal funds.
 There are many part-time and temporary jobs available in the academic departments and in the support offices.
 Eligibility for Federal financial aid funds is not a requirement for University employment.
 Students may contact the Office of Career Services to inquire about job availability.
 The departments pay 100 percent of these wages.
-To locate an on-campus job, visit careers.umich.edu.
+To locate an on-campus job, visit the careers webpage.

 Other Sources of Financial Aid